Qiu Luan: Biography

 In 1548–1549, the Mongols, led by Altan Khan, conducted raids that brought them within a day's journey of the Ming capital, Beijing.
 They even reached the imperial tombs located near the city.
 Altan Khan issued a warning to the Ming authorities, stating that they would attack Beijing if they did not agree to mutual trade.

 In July 1550, Zhang Da, the commander of the important border fortress of Datong, was killed in battle with the Mongols.
-As a result, Qiu was appointed as his successor.
+Qiu was appointed as his successor.
 However, instead of engaging in direct combat with the Mongols, Qiu chose to bribe them to move further east along the border.
 He then retreated from Datong to the Juyong Pass, which was closer to Beijing.
 By the end of September, the Mongols had reached the Gubeikou, which was only 65 km northeast of Beijing.
 From there, they continued south to Tongzhou (at the northern end of the Grand Canal), where they set up camp.
 On 30 September, the Mongol vanguard arrived in Beijing and the following day, they burned the suburbs and began to lay siege to the city.

 The garrison of the capital consisted of 140,000 men, but only 50,000 to 60,000 were capable of combat.
 The remaining soldiers were assigned to construction sites.
 However, the reinforcements were lacking in supplies and equipment, rendering the army unable to effectively defend against the Mongols.
 The eunuchs, whose estates were destroyed in the northeast of the city, turned against the officials.
 This angered the Emperor, who responded by executing the minister of war on 6 October.

 Qiu was able to bring his soldiers to help from the Juyong Pass the day after the arrival of the Mongols.
-As a result, the Emperor favored him and appointed him commander-in-chief of the defense of the entire north with the title of great general pacifying the north (Pingbei dajiangjun).
+The Emperor favored him and appointed him commander-in-chief of the defense of the entire north with the title of great general pacifying the north (Pingbei dajiangjun).
 However, there was no provision for his soldiers in Beijing, so they had to find their own supplies in the surrounding areas, just like the Mongols.
 After a while, the Mongols plundered the surrounding areas and retreated to the north.
 Qiu followed them at a safe distance and unexpectedly encountered them north of Changping.
 In the ensuing battle, he lost over a thousand men but still claimed victory.